Sensex, Nifty scale new peaks on sustained buying

 By PTI | Published: 12th January 2018 04:04 PM |

-Mumbai, Jan 12 (PTI) Markets continued their record- setting run for yet another session today with both the Sensex and Nifty ending at lifetime highs on robust buying by domestic institutional investors amid positive global cues.
+MUMBAI: Markets continued their record-setting run for yet another session today with both the Sensex and Nifty ending at lifetime highs on robust buying by domestic institutional investors amid positive global cues.

 The BSE Sensex gained 88.90 points to end at 34,592.39, while the broader NSE Nifty finished at 10,681.25, up 30.05 points.